AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 controller.startDrawing("ellipse");
 ```

 Here is a basic sample, demonstrating how the Drawing feature is used.
-Users can draw Ellipses, Rectangles, and Triangles or remove all annotations from the plot:
+Users can draw annotations of all types or remove all annotations from the plot:

 {sample}STOCK\_Drawing\_General\_07{sample}